pulinairc/statbot/README.md

 - **lilyurl_logger.tcl** - Scans links in IRC channels and returns titles and tinyurl, and logs to a webpage.
 - **olenaa.tcl** - Joo mäki oon servu. :P

+## Contributing

+### Fixing bugs

+Feel free to clone repo or do minor edits to the scripts if you spot any bugs.

+### Making your own script

+If you have ideas how to improve the bot or even rewrite it in python, feel free to do so.
+However, currently you can code your own scripts in TCL with these simple steps:

+1. Fork this repo
+2. Create a new tcl file to scripts folder
+3. Edit [kummitus.conf](https://github.com/pulinairc/kummitus/blob/master/kummitus.conf) and add line `source /home/rolle/pulinairc-repos/kummitus/scripts/yourscript.tcl` where **yourscript.tcl** is obviously the actual file name.
+4. Do a pull request
+5. Wait for merge

+You can install your own eggdrop for development or we can test it live!!!11

 ## Full filetree of ~/eggdrop

 As of 2016-11-22: